-1 Person 2 Person 3 Person 4 Person 5 Person 6+ Person Totals Baseline Percentages of Household Sizes to be Maintained 51% 19% 13% 9% 4% 4% 100% Number of Households Served by Family Size this Fiscal Year 8,367 2,227 1,389 987 643 821 14,434 Percentages of Households Served by Household Size this Fiscal Year 58% 15% 10% 7% 4% 6% 100% Percentage Change 13% -19% -25% -21% 1% 52%
+1 Person 2 Person 3 Person 4 Person 5 Person 6+ Person Totals Baseline Percentages of Household Sizes to be Maintained 51% 19% 13% 9% 4% 4% 100% Number of Households Served by Family Size this Fiscal Year 8,683 2,301 1,368 1,028 571 832 14,786 Percentages of Households Served by Household Size this Fiscal Year 59% 16% 9% 7% 4% 6% 100% Percentage Change 15% -18% -29% -23% -3% 41%

-5% from the Baseline Percentages

-As stated above, Seattle Housing Authority has undertaken significant asset repositioning since 1998.
-While there is not a Explanation for Family one for one relationship between unit size and household size, the changes in household sizes served largely reflects the Size Variations of Over changes in public housing unit sizes.
+Justification and Explanation for Family Size Variations of Over 5% from the Baseline Percentages As stated above, Seattle Housing Authority has undertaken significant asset repositioning since 1998.
+While there is not a one for one relationship between unit size and household size, the changes in household sizes served largely reflects the changes in public housing unit sizes.
 Our tenant-based housing choice voucher program does not consider household size when pulling families off of the waiting list and is, therefore, subject to changes outside of SHA's control such as community demographics.
+In addition, our allocation of project-based vouchers to support service-enriched housing locally has increased the number of one person households due to a community focus on serving homeless households.

-\ &quot;Non-MTW adjustments to the distribution of family sizes" are defined as factors that are outside the control of the PHA.
+^{ &}quot;Non-MTW adjustments to the distribution of family sizes" are defined as factors that are outside the control of the PHA.
 Acceptable "non-MTW adjustments" include, but are not limited to, demographic changes in the community's population.
 If the PHA includes non-MTW adjustments, HUD expects the explanations of the factors to be thorough and to include information substantiating the numbers used.

-\ The numbers in this row will be the same numbers in the chart above listed under the column "Baseline percentages of family sizes to be maintained."
+^{} The numbers in this row will be the same numbers in the chart above listed under the column "Baseline percentages of family sizes to be maintained."

-\\\ The methodology used to obtain these figures will be the same methodology used to determine the "Occupied number of Public Housing units by family size when PHA entered MTW" and "Utilized number of Section 8 Vouchers by family size when PHA entered MTW" in the table immediately above.
+^{} The methodology used to obtain these figures will be the same methodology used to determine the "Occupied number of Public Housing units by family size when PHA entered MTW" and "Utilized number of Section 8 Vouchers by family size when PHA entered MTW" in the table immediately above.

-\\\ The "Percentages of families served by family size this fiscal year" will reflect adjustments to the mix of families served that are directly due to decisions the PHA has made.
+^{} The "Percentages of families served by family size this fiscal year" will reflect adjustments to the mix of families served that are directly due to decisions the PHA has made.
 HUD expects that in the course of the demonstration, PHAs will make decisions that may alter the number of families served.